 I grew up in a different world.
 My measurement necessities were always those of typesetting (both metal and digital), and printing, with a little DIY auto tech thrown in.
 (I have only basic woodworking skills.
 My other areas of concentration were philosophy and editing.
 In philosophy, neither rulers nor micrometers help much, while in editing, when you go beyond counting words and characters and get into measuring things, you're doing typography.)

 So I’ve always taken it for granted that things were best measured in points—and fractions of a point—in type, and in thousandths of an inch for paper and for metal machine parts.
 (Real machinists work to ten-thousandths of an inch.)
 My go-to tools are finely graduated pica and inch rules, loupes with graduated reticles, and the occasional micrometer.

 I have even found it extremely useful at times to measure the cap heights of letters in thousandths of an inch, though this can only be done to a precision of two or three thousandths, at best, and requires a lot of experience at evaluating the reliability of what you are measuring.
-Virtually no-one else does this, or ever has, but I have taken its usefulness to the bank.
+I never met or heard of anyone else who does this, but I have taken its usefulness to the bank.

 Also, a genuinely expert digital typographer will be thoroughly accustomed to working in relative units in the range of one two-hundredth of an em, which is seven ten-thousandths of an inch for ten-point type.
 (Your software will probably offer you units of one thousandth, but this is unnecessarily fine and inefficient.
 InDesign offers a keystroke default for one fiftieth, which is way too coarse.
 A better alternative is easily available in InDesign, but nobody knows about it.
 See the discussion in “‘Units’: a Fundamental Measure of Space and Width” on the Digital Typography page.)